 (7) Just bring enough cash when traveling.
 Enough cash means sufficient money to last you through the day or until you get back to your hotel unless you intend to buy some stuff.
 If you travel away from major cities, ATM Machines can be hard to find.
 Moreover, having an ATM Card can give the wrong impression that you have lots of money.
 Keep your extra cash in the hotel at their safety deposit box.
 Exchange your foreign currency only at reputable money exchange centers.
 Do not forget to count your money before leaving the counter.
 When exchanging your foreign currency it is a good idea not to do it alone.

 Again, the Philippines is a very beautiful country where it is relatively safe to travel.
 Filipinos are friendly, honest, and very helpful to tourists and foreigners.
 However, just like in any country there are isolated cases of crimes that can be avoided.
-A foreigner may be subjected to lots of inconvenience or find something not right while traveling in the Philippines.
+A foreigner may be subjected to lots of inconveniences or find something not right while traveling in the Philippines.
 Nevertheless, once you see what the country can offer, you will say that it is really worth visiting the Philippines.